-I received another email recently asking me about how to crack the grammar code of memorization.
+I received tons of email about how to memorize grammar.
 It’s a good question and an important question … but perhaps not the essential question.

-Most Magnetic Memory books have something to say about memorizing at least a few grammar rules.
-Memory Palaces can be used very effectively for memorizing grammar rules with some personalized experimentation that is specifically engineered to the target language and your personal depth of fidelity with respect to the core Magnetic Memory principles.
+The kind that is specifically engineered to the target language and your personal depth of fidelity with respect to the core Magnetic Memory Method principles.

 But in my view, the ultimate key to cracking the grammar code is …

 (wait for it …)

 There’s no doubt in my mind that grammar is a key component of bilingualism, but I also think it’s a barrier we (or our language instructors and language-learning books) erect before us.

 One of the main reasons that grammar can be a barrier rather than a passage is that one simply cannot practice grammar without vocabulary.

 You can describe the grammar of a target language readily enough in your mother tongue once you’ve understood the formulas (and that’s pretty neat), but to use the equations without a pile of words from the target-language populating your mind is like trying to pedal a bicycle without a chain.